David Burke (politician)

-David E. Burke (born July 26, 1967) served as State Senator for the 26th District of the Ohio Senate.
+David E. Burke (born July 26, 1967) is a politician who served as State Senator for the 26th District of the Ohio Senate.
 He formerly served in the Ohio House of Representatives.
-He is the Chairman of the Senate Finance Medicaid subcommittee.
+He served as the Chairman of the Senate Finance Medicaid subcommittee.

 Life and career

-Burke received his bachelor's degree in Pharmacy from Ohio Northern University and his master's degree in Business Administration from Capital University.
+Burke received his bachelor's degree in pharmacy from Ohio Northern University and his master's degree in Business Administration from Capital University.
 Burke owned Dave's Pharmacy in Marysville, Ohio from 1997 through 2020, and served on Marysville City Council from 2004 to 2008.
 Burke served in the Ohio House of Representatives from 2009 to 2011, and has served in the Ohio Senate from 2011 through 2020.
 He currently serves as a Union County Commissioner.

 Dave is married, has two children, and lives in Marysville, Ohio.

 Legislation

 Having served in both chambers of Ohio's legislature, Burke has played a leading role in many reforms.
 Burke has been Chairman of the Senate Finance Subcommittee on Health and Medicaid, and in that role has been charged with crafting health policy and funding in the state's budget.

 In 2010, Ohio was facing a crisis of prescription drug abuse.
 HB 93 - The Pill Mill Bill was sponsored by Representative Burke to increase accountability on the medical community by putting a stop to "pill mills".
 These pill mills were over vastly dispensing drugs such as OxyContin, Percocet, and Vicodin.
 The bill also created greater reporting requirements for medical professionals and provided tools to local law enforcement to combat the issue.

 In 2013, Burke sponsored SB 206, creating The Joint Medicaid Oversight Committee (JMOC).The committee consists of five State Senators and five State Representatives, Burke currently serves as chairman.
 The committee provides General Assembly oversight to Medicaid operations, policy, and funding in the state.
 The committee meets regularly to hear from Medicaid state agencies and stakeholders to evaluate the various programs.